What is Carpal Tunnel Syndrome?

-The median nerve controls the sensitivity of the thumb, index finger, middle finger and the external part of the ring finger.
-It controls the workings of small muscles located in the hand and base of the thumb.
+The median nerve controls the sensitivity of the thumb, index finger, middle finger and external part of the ring finger.
+It controls the workings of small muscles located in the hand at the base of the thumb.

 The nerve enters the hand via a tunnel located in the wrist.
-This tunnel consists of a gutter closed in front by a very thick ligament.
-Long flexor finger tendons surrounded by a thin membrane, called synovium, also go through this channel.
+This tunnel consists of a gutter closed at the front by a very thick ligament.
+Long flexor finger tendons surrounded by a thin membrane called synovium, also go through this channel.

-Carpal tunnel syndrome happens when pressure builds up from swelling in this tunnel and puts pressure on the nerve.
+Carpal tunnel syndrome often happens when the synovium swells up in this tunnel, which in turn compresses the nerves.
 When the pressure from the swelling becomes great enough to disturb the way the nerve works, numbness, tingling, and pain may be felt in the hand and fingers.

 Carpal tunnel syndrome symptoms usually include pain, numbness, tingling, or a combination of the three.

-The numbness or tingling most often takes place in the thumb, index, middle finger, and ring finger.
+The numbness or tingling can usually be felt in the thumb, index, middle, and ring fingers.